themartiancompany/.github/profile/README.md

 ### Twitter (not the one *previously known as X*, the one which could probably be *known previously as X*)

-Uncensorable unstoppable distributed publishing platform preinstalled on DogeOS and distributed on the Ur.
+Uncensorable, undeletable, unstoppable, distributed, publishing platform pre-installed on DogeOS and distributed through the Ur.

 Yes we know this may be weird to read but what do you want to do about it?